gwangmin/ReinforcementLearning/ReinforcementLearningFramework/README.md

-Deep Reinforcement Learning Toolkit v1.0.5
+Deep Reinforcement Learning Toolkit v1.0.6
 ===========================================
 * This toolkit provides Deep Reinforcement Learning agents.
-* This toolkit tested on Python 2.7, Python 3.6
+* This toolkit tested on Python 3.6
 * I recommend you to know about deep reinforcement learning before use it.
 * This toolkit doesn't provide the right agent for all problem, but provide the guideline.
+Thus you should modified these codes to right for your problem.
 * You can trace reward sum by Env_wrapper().
+* If macOS, install nomkl